-Jewish Life Coast to Coast: West Coast
+Jewish Life Coast to Coast: The East Coast Experience

 Experiential Learning Mission

-Humanitarian Service Learning Mission
+Service Mission to Haiti

 Local YU students visit prisons, schools, and low-income areas

 What does political upheaval look like when viewed through a Jewish lens?
 Does protest carry particular responsibilities and prohibitions for the observant Jew?
 And how do the Torah and the commentaries help shape social consciousness?

 Students from Yeshiva University, the flagship school of the Modern